 P.S.
 I am not picking on any of you who own a snow-cone machine and use it with regularity.
 Maybe I am if you only use it once a year….. 😉

 I still have a lot of things in my house.
-You wouldn’t go through some of my closets and know that I’m a minimalist.
-Some of my closets you would open and KNOW that I’m a minimalist, because there’d two things in them.
-Others you would open and wonder where the pack rat came from.
+Some of my closets you would open and KNOW that I’m a minimalist, others you would open and wonder where the pack rat came from.

 I adapt practical minimalism to fit my life.
 Sometimes I have to have a heart-to-heart with myself to remind me that often times I hold on to things just because I want to hold on to them.
 I don’t actually need or want it.
 You see, I AM the pack rat.